Size DOES matter for picture files used on a website. In this case, smaller is better!

-When a large pictures file is used on a website, the large file still has to be loaded to the user’s browser.
-This means it uses Internet bandwidth to deliver the large file.
+When a large picture file is used on a website, the large file still has to be loaded to the user’s browser.
+This means it uses Internet bandwidth to deliver large files.
 And local PC resources are used to re-size the picture to fit on the user’s screen.
 Mobile users suffer the most from websites with big image files, and mobile users are the largest growing demographic on the Web!

-Another reason to optimize pictures is SEO (Search Engine Optimization).
+Optimize pictures is essential for SEO (Search Engine Optimization).
 Websites that have large size picture files that hog Internet bandwidth can lose Google ranking.

 - Put your cursor in the post/page where you wish to insert the picture